Back to Blog

 Step 3: Scroll down through the “edit-intro” page.
 Find the “headline” field and write your original headline.

-Step 4: Click the "Save" button, and a "save was successful" message will appear.
+Step 4: Click the "Save" button, and a "Save was successful" message will appear.

 Bonus tip 🔉: In case you are facing any issues updating your headline, check LinkedIn's official guide.